20 Netflix Hacks You Aren't Using (But Should Be)

-Watch Netflix at weird times for better video quality
+Watch Netflix at off-peak hours for better video quality

 Kick the moochers off

 If you've unwittingly shared your Netflix password with half your social circle and all of your former flames, their terrible taste and viewing habits may be totally screwing up your algorithm.
 If you want, you can ban them all from piggy-backing on your subscription in one fell swoop by going to My Account > Sign out of all devices.